liberda/HTTP.sh/docs/tests.md

 ### prepare

 `prepare` runs **once** after definition, right before the test itself.
-As of now, it's the only function that gets cleaned up after each run (by design); With this, one can ensure a consistent state for a group of tests.
+As of now, it's the only function that gets cleaned up after each run (by design; see section `statefullness` below)

 By default (undefined state), `prepare` does nothing.